ObjectiveSubject/wp-boilerplate/README.md

 4. Search for <code>&nbsp;obsub</code> (with a space before it) to capture DocBlocks.
 5. Search for `obsub-` to capture prefixed handles.
 6. Search for `ObSub Boilerplate` to change theme name.
-7. Search for `https://github.com/ObjectiveSubject/wp-boilerplate` to change theme URI.
+7. Search for `Theme URI: https://github.com/ObjectiveSubject/wp-boilerplate` to change theme URI.
 8. Search for `Description: A boilerplate wordpress theme` to change the description.

 Then, update the stylesheet header in `style.css` and the links in `footer.php` with your own information.
 Next, update or delete this readme.